khandragon/WikiChart/spec_project2_wiki.md

     *   Use browser developer tools to emulate different resolutions.
     *   Test how your app adapts when you resize the browser window.

-### IE < 9
+### IE 8 and 9

-Your Ajax requests won't work in IE < 9 because they are cross-domain, so you should disable certain features of your web app accordingly (basically anything that depends on wiki data) and display a message to the user.
+Your Ajax requests won't work in IE <= 9 because they are cross-domain.
+You will see an "Access Denied" error in the console when you run code that makes requests to the Mediawiki API.
+Therefore, you should disable
+certain features of your web app accordingly (basically anything that depends on wiki data) and display a message to the user.

-The simplest way to detect IE < 9 (and other very old browsers) in JavaScript is to check whether `addEventListener` is present.
+* The simplest way to detect IE 8 (and other very old browsers) in JavaScript is to check whether `addEventListener` is present.
+* The simplest way to detect IE 9 in JavaScript is check whether the "range" type of input is supported.
+See `U.supportsInput("range")` in `utilities.js`.

 Aside from not supporting newer JavaScript features, old browsers don't render HTML5 elements correctly or at all!
 We can use some CSS and JavaScript workarounds to compensate, but if the user also disables JavaScript in their settings, then your web app will look very broken.
 There's nothing you can do about this, it's okay.
-In summary: __if JavaScript is disabled on IE < 9, a large part of your website won't work and your HTML/CSS won't look good, which is fine__.
+In summary: __if JavaScript is disabled on IE < 9, a large part of your website won't work and your HTML/CSS won't look right, which is fine as long as the core information is still legible__.

-However, when JavaScript is enabled, all aspects of your app should work, even on IE 9.
+However, when JavaScript is enabled, any feature that doesn't depend on the Mediawiki API, even on IE 9.
 You should use the provided `utilities.js` to achieve this.
 In addition, for HTML5 support you need to take the following steps:

 1. Ensure that this function is called __before__ the DOM is loaded, but __only__ on old browsers: